 How 1:1s work in Windmill

 Windmill automatically finds all of your upcoming 1:1s from your calendar.
-In order for this to work, you have to have Google connected to your account.
+In order for this to work, Google must be connected to your account.

 Each 1:1 has a shared agenda and notes space where you can: